Anarta kingdom

 Anarta is a Vedic period kingdom of ancient India described in the Mahabharata, roughly forming the northern Gujarat state of India.
 It was founded by the father of Vaivasvata Manu and Yama, named Anarta.
 He built a fortress at Kusasthali (Dvaraka), which was later flooded by Varuna.
-The place remained then for some time as a forest land, before Krishna and the Yadavas went there and built Dvaraka.
+The place then remained as a forest land for some time, before Krishna and the Yadavas went there and built Dvaraka.

 It was then ruled by Yadavas after they fled from Mathura of Surasena kingdom, due to the attacks of Jarasandha, the king of Magadha.
 The Yadava chiefs like Vasudeva Krishna, Bala Rama (brother of Krishna), Kritavarma and Satyaki, ruled this kingdom under their king Ugrasena.
 In Mahabharata, Dwaraka is considered as a capital city of Anarta kingdom.
-But some other ancient texts like Mahabhagavata, mentions Dwaraka and Anarta as two independent kingdoms.
-As per the Purana viz.
+But some other ancient texts like the Mahabhagavata mention Dwaraka and Anarta as two independent kingdoms.
+According to the Purana viz.
 Bhagavata Purana, Bala Rama's wife Revati was from this kingdom.

 Other Yadava kingdoms in west-central India include: